xuankimtran/docs-1/pages/katalon-studio/docs/android-sample-prj.md

       ```
       </details>

-2. **Verify Last Items In List** test case is to verify whether we can identify the correct last item in the list.
+2. The test case **Verify Last Items In List** is to verify whether we can identify the correct last item in the list.

     - Start the `APIDemos.apk` application.
 Here, the location of the AUT is under the `<sample-project-folder>/androidapp` folder.
 We use the following sample code to identify the absolute path to the application: